erling6232/imagedata/docs/Collections.rst

 Introduction
 ------------

-In addition to the Series level, there are collection classes Cohort, Patient and Study for the case when multiple Series will be handled.
+In addition to the Series level, there are collection classes Study, Patient and Cohort for the case when multiple Series will be handled.

 Each of the collection classes will take a source, and sort the images into